luisfabiano2023/luisfabiano2023/README.md

 - Data Science
 - Containers
 - English and German (using Duolingo, Reddit, and Discord for practice)
+- Operational System and Computing Network (Actually looking for Certification)

 🤝 **Collaboration:**
 I’m eager to collaborate on open source , back end web and cybersec projects.
 Let’s connect!